RavsTheMilkAddict/pet-feeder-project-NEW/README.md

 To begin using or contributing to this project:
 - Clone the repository:
 git clone https://github.com/RavsTheMilkAddict/pet-feeder-project-NEW.git
+- Review the code
-- run the program
+- Implement the word code into an actual code
 - Add real-time scheduling interface
 - Integrate sensors for food level detection
 - Enable remote control via mobile or web app or integrate a system into the feeder that allows its use through a physical device

-Contributing
-Feel free to fork the project and submit pull requests.
-Contributions are welcome to improve hardware design, software logic, or documentation.
 License
 This project currently does not specify a license.
 Please contact the repository owner for usage permissions.